Yarn Types : What Type of Yarn Suits Your Needs

 7. Hemp

-This organic fiber comes from hemp plants which are grown in many different climates.
-It’s not just environmentally friendly – this plant can also help conserve resources since it doesn’t require much fertilizer or pesticide use while growing.
-Hemp is strong and sturdy but still offers flexibility when you’re knitting stitches with it, so your finished items will look good without having too stiff of a feeling against the skin.
-You’ll want to take care during washing with this yarn, though.
-It will likely shrink when put into a hot dryer or in the washing machine, and it’s not colorfast, so you might notice some bleeding of colors.
+Hemp fiber comes from hemp plants grown in many different climates.
+It is environmentally friendly—the plant conserves resources because it doesn’t require much fertilizer or pesticide use while growing.
+Hemp is strong and sturdy but offers flexibility when knitting stitches, so finished items look good without feeling too stiff against the skin.
+Hemp yarn will likely shrink when put into a hot dryer or washing machine, and it’s not colorfast, so you might notice some bleeding of colors.

 Properties of Hemp Yarn